balena-io-experimental/datadog-kerberos/README.md

 You do need a Datadog API Key, so, ensure you have signed up for an account with them and grabbed your API Key as outlined in their Docs here:  https://docs.datadoghq.com/getting_started/agent/#configuration

-Then in balenaCloud, create an Environment Variable with that information, using the name `DD_API_KEY` and the value of the key.
+Then in balenaCloud, create an Environment Variable with that information, using the name `DATADOG_API_KEY` and the value of the key.